jnozzi/cocoadev.com/markdown/QuartzShapeDrawing.md

 }

-1) Create a custom General/NSView
+1) Create a custom NSView
 2) Put the code above into the view's implementation
 3) Put an instance or two of the custom view in a window that is visible.
 4) Build and run your application to enjoy.